jlong4223/angularJS-weather/README.md

 # AngularJS Weather Forecast SPA

-This is an application created using AngularJS and a Weather API that allows a user to search for the weather based on a city.
+This is an application created using AngularJS and the Open Weather Map API to allow a user to search for the weather based on an inputted city.

 ### Technologies Used: